 Our executive contact promised to have her team take a look at this case and see if they could do anything for Sanderson.

 Soon the PayPal executive resolution team had some good and bad news for Sanderson.

 Thanks again for reaching out.
 Our dedicated Customer Service team has looked into the matter and will reach out to Mr. Sanderson to provide him with education about his case.
 On background and for further clarification, PayPal Seller Protection does not protect items that are picked up locally or in-person as an online proof of delivery cannot be provided.

 Additionally, in this case, the credit card issuer and not PayPal made the final determination regarding the chargeback claim.
 As Mr. Sanderson is an established account holder, we’re able to reverse the chargeback fee and offer him a courtesy credit to positively resolve his account, but per company policy, I’m unable to provide additional information.

-An expensive lesson about using PayPal
+An expensive lesson about using PayPal and avoiding scams

 And so, in the end, this transaction is an expensive lesson for Sanderson.
 By allowing the “buyer” to pick-up the iPad at his home, he had violated the basic requirements of the Seller Protection program.
 While a seller can conduct such transactions, they are risking a total loss should the transaction prove to be fraudulent.
 If a seller does not follow each and every guideline listed in the PayPal user agreement, the deal will not have any protection.